 The Master in Teaching (MiT) program upholds graduate-level academic and professional standards.
-The faculty team for each cohort cycle provides teacher candidates with a covenant of mutual responsibilities and requirements for successful program completion explained in detail in the MiT Student Guidebook to Policies, Procedures and Resources.
+The faculty team for each cohort cycle provides teacher candidates with a covenant of mutual responsibilities and requirements for successful program completion explained in detail in the MiT Policies, Procedures, and Resources Guidebook.
 Additional expectations are found in the MiT Student Teaching Handbook and in individual program-specific syllabi and assignments.

-Through program work, as documented in portfolios, the Advancement to Candidacy interview, narrative evaluations and student teaching internship evaluations, the teacher candidate must demonstrate the following criteria for good academic standing:
+Through program work, as documented in portfolios, the Advancement to Candidacy interview, narrative evaluations, and student teaching internship evaluations, the teacher candidate must demonstrate the following criteria for good academic standing:

-- graduate-level critical and analytical thinking skills, as determined by the professional judgment of the faculty - mastery of program knowledge and skill requirements as determined by faculty and public school mentor teachers - ability to work with and respect diversity in all its forms - appropriate professional dispositions - interpersonal verbal and written communication skills necessary for K-12 teaching and for interacting effectively with students, families, communities and professional colleagues, as determined by the professional judgment of faculty and public school mentor teachers - adequate pedagogical skills as determined by passing the Washington Teacher Performance Assessment (edTPA) and meeting the standard on the MiT Student Teaching Rubric, including the ability to support K-12 students in articulating learning targets and their progress toward meeting them.
+- Graduate-level critical and analytical thinking skills, as determined by the professional judgment of the faculty. - Mastery of program knowledge and skill requirements as determined by faculty and public school mentor teachers. - Ability to work with and respect diversity in all its forms. - Appropriate professional dispositions. - Interpersonal verbal and written communication skills necessary for K-12 teaching and for interacting effectively with students, families, communities, and professional colleagues, as determined by the professional judgment of faculty and public school mentor teachers. - Adequate pedagogical skills as determined by passing the Teacher Performance Assessment (edTPA) and meeting the standard on the MiT Student Teaching Rubric, including the ability to support K-12 students in articulating learning targets and their progress toward meeting them.
+See MiT Student Teaching Handbook for minimum scores needed to be considered for recommendation for Residency Certification.